vaadin/flow-crm-tutorial/README.md

 ## Branches

 - The main branch contains the source code for the latest Vaadin release
-- The `v14` branch contains the source code for Vaadin 14 LTS
+- The `v14` branch contains the source code for Vaadin 14

 ## Text tutorial